Home

 If you hear a growling noise, inadequate lubrication in the inner or outer CV joint could be your culprit.
 This usually happens when the protective boot covering the joint is damaged and lets the grease out.
 You might also hear a humming noise.

-These noises can also indicate a damaged wheel bearing, bad intermediate shaft bearing, or worn-out shaft bearings within the transaxle.
+These noises can also indicate a damaged wheel bearing, a bad intermediate shaft bearing, or worn-out shaft bearings within the transaxle.

 4. Knocking Noise